Tailoring Instantaneous Time Mirrors for Time Reversal Focusing in Absorbing Media: Heterogeneous ITM in Lossy Materials

 Experimental observation determined that a change of 100-fold in $\epsilon_{\mathrm{r}}$ for the white wavefront and of 1.02-fold for the brown wavefront produces favorable results.
 We show their normalized electric field distributions within the digital human phantom at $t_{\mathrm{focus}}$ on the right of Fig.~\ref{fig:deep}, corresponding to the setups to their left.
+In this paper, we present the refocusing qualities for each experiment on the top of the respective figure.
+At $t_{\mathrm{focus}}$, the field maximum within the phantom is denoted by a red cross and the fields in air are masked to zero.
+The target lies on the intersection of the white dashed lines and the skin of the human body is outlined in black.

 The results for the control case in Fig.~\ref{fig:deep}a show a degraded time reversal focus due to attenuation, with the field predominantly locating near the anterior border of the digital human phantom.
 Although a peak is formed around the source, the maximum peak is 56~mm away from the targeted site.
 From experimental cases (b) and (c), results of the electric field distribution at $t_\mathrm{focus}$ show clear improvements in terms of focusing localization at the target.
 In Fig.~\ref{fig:deep}b, the field amplitude near the skin of the digital human phantom at (2400, 2450) is seen much stronger than that at the targeted site.
 On the other hand, case (c) shows a maximum peak with 4~mm accuracy, 100\% time persistence, and a 505~mm$\mathrm{^2}$ contour area at half the maximum amplitude.
 The 100\% time persistence in case (c) is likely a byproduct of absorption in the biological tissues, which attenuates the higher frequency components.